 Recent transactions include advising:

-- the lenders on the US$2bn Madinah Airport Expansion Project, Saudi Arabia
+the lenders to the bidder on the US$2bn Madinah Airport Expansion Project, Saudi Arabia

-- on the disposal by Lloyds TSB Bank plc of its offshore banking business in the UAE to HSBC
+on the disposal by Lloyds TSB Bank plc of its onshore banking business in the UAE to HSBC

 the joint lead managers on the issue of US$500m floating rate notes issued by ADCB Finance (Cayman) Limited guaranteed by Abu Dhabi Commercial Bank PJSC